canuysal/multidomain_chatbot_challenge/README.md

 # 🤖 Multi-Domain AI Chatbot

-A comprehensive AI-powered chatbot that handles multiple domains including city information, weather data, research papers, and product searches through intelligent tool calling with OpenAI's GPT models.
+A comprehensive AI-powered chatbot that handles multiple domains including city information, weather data, research papers, and product searches through intelligent tool calling with any model provider that supports OpenAI API.
+(OpenRouter, Anthropic, Google, x-AI and more)

 ## ✨ Features